USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 mamba activate qiime2-2023.2
 ```

 Install ITSxpress using Bioconda.
-Be sure to install ITSxpress in the QIIME 2 environment, meaning you ran the step above first.
+Be sure to install ITSxpress in the QIIME 2 environment, meaning you ran the steps above first.
 ITSxpress no longer has a seperate Qiime plugin, it is included with the standalone version IF you already have Qiime2 installed in your environment.

 ```
 mamba install -c bioconda itsxpress